sezna/nps/ROADMAP.md

 - Add something like `p-s help` that will log out how to use the cli and available scripts to run in the project
 - Add improved prefixing.
 Right now you can prefix the entire name of a script, but you couldn't prefix something like `test.watch` as `t.w` and I think that'd be sweet
+- Add the ability to specify multiple scripts that run in series

 ## Might do